Daniele122898/SoraBot/README.md

 # SoraBot

 ## To stay updated please visit http://git.argus.moe/serenity/SoraBot ! commits will only be done there
+## For official and updated wiki go to: http://git.argus.moe/serenity/SoraBot/wikis/sora-help

 **GENERAL** If the Parameter has [ ] that means that it is optional.
 Leaving it will result in a different outcome.
 For further questions join my Discord: https://discord.gg/Pah4yj5